Anarchism in Bosnia and Herzegovina: Yugoslavia

-Following the end of World War I, Bosnia and Herzegovina were unified into the Kingdom of Yugoslavia, which ruled as a right-wing dictatorship until the outbreak of World War II.
-Bosnia and Herzegovina were then brought under the totalitarian rule of the fascist Ustaše, which pursued a campaign of genocide against the country's Serbian, Jewish and Romani people, as well as anti-fascist or dissident Croats and Bosniaks.
+Following the end of World War I, Bosnia and Herzegovina was unified into the Kingdom of Yugoslavia, which ruled as a right-wing dictatorship until the outbreak of World War II.
+Bosnia and Herzegovina was then brought under the totalitarian rule of the fascist Ustaše, which pursued a campaign of genocide against the country's Serbian, Jewish and Romani people, as well as anti-fascist or dissident Croats and Bosniaks.
 This was resisted by the Yugoslav Partisans, who following their victory established the Socialist Federal Republic of Yugoslavia and brought the country under the control of the Communist Party.
 Despite repressions against dissident workers, by the 1950s, many workers managed to implement a system of socialist self-management, which the state allowed in a limited form.